 We’re going to layer in other interests below, but the above filter is super important and should not be skipped in most cases.
 The main objective of the above filter is to target folks who are already crowdfunders, who are already familiar with how crowdfunding works, and possibly already have an account ready to go on Kickstarter and/or Indiegogo.

 Crowdfunding is such an exotic transaction model that its salience for targeting is even higher than the kind of product you’re going to launch.
 For example, say you are launching a camping tent project.
-If you could only pick one detailed targeting item, I would choose ‘Interest: Kickstarter” over “Interest: Camping” or “Interest: REI” because “Kickstarter” is literally that much more relevant when defining an audience for your campaign.
+If you could only pick one detailed targeting item, I would choose ‘Interest: Crowdfunding” over “Interest: Camping” or “Interest: REI” because “Crowdfunding” is literally that much more relevant when defining an audience for your campaign.

 This is where you layer in interests and items more relevant to your product.